DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2022-04-06-managing-and-communicating-rollover-in-2021.md

 ## Further considerations

 We are in the process of creating a rollover plan for 2022.
-We know from user research that some participants found the email reminders useful and well-timed.
-We plan to replicate what went well and look at how the process can be refined.
+We know from user research that some participants found the email reminders helpful and well-timed.
+We plan to replicate what went well and look at how we can refine the process.

 As a team, we’re compiling a list of important information we feel users need to know for rollover 2022.
-This will help to inform our messaging and timing.
+This information will help to inform our messaging and timing.

 <!-- markdownlint-enable MD001 MD025 -->